-Experience the finest sights available whilst hiking four-and-a-half days in France and Italy plus two days in Switzerland.
+Experience the finest sights available whilst hiking five days in France, three in Italy and three in Switzerland.
 Based on departure from Courmayeur, we get you up to speed via an average of five hours of moderately-challenging walking per day during the first half of the trip.
 The second half is slightly more challenging, with up to six-and-a-half hours of walking per day.

 Start from Courmayeur

-Whilst you can start in Italy or France, we recommend you commence the 2021 Walking Tour du Mont Blanc in Comfort from Courmayeur, Italy.
+Whilst you can start in Italy or France, we recommend you commence the 2024 Walking Tour du Mont Blanc in Comfort from Courmayeur, Italy.
 The two final days are then ‘relatively leisurely’ at five hours each.
 This allows you ample time to get the walking done early and enjoy the overnight destinations to the full.
-You can, however, merge these two days into a longer final day and avoid the over-nighter in the refuge Elisabetta.
-However, you miss some of the final day’s highlights and arrive back into Courmayeur by shuttle bus – not available in September.
-Moreover, the opportunity to savour the penultimate night in a private room in a fine alpine refuge is a must!
+You can, however, merge these two days into one and avoid the over-nighter in refuge Elisabetta.
+The walking takes approximately six-and-a-half hours and the final section comprises a free shuttle bus back into Courmayeur, which only runs in July and August.

 Flexible first day from Courmayeur